restorecommerce/access-control-srv/restorecommerce_ABAC.md

 A role might be scoped with a scoping entity which introduces a scope as third dimension to the typical RBAC tupel of user and role.
 This is an important concept for multi-tenancy whereas the scope can be perceived as a tenant.
-As an example take a multi-national corporation with lots of branches and business units and these business units need to be isolated from each other in terms of data visibility.
+As an example take a multi-national corporation with lots of branches and business units and these business units need to be separated from each other in terms of data visibility.
-As the entity might be modeled to foresee a hierarchical relationship via a `parent` property, hierarchy aware isolation is possible.
+As the entity might be modeled to have a hierarchical relationship via a `parent` property, hierarchy aware separation is possible.
+Thus the hierarchy supports a tree data structure.

 # Examples